+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Below is what makes gorilla adventures in Uganda safe:

-2. Gorilla trips in Uganda, for example, in Bwindi Impenetrable National Park are done on fully habituated gorilla families.
+- Gorilla trips in Uganda, for example, in Bwindi Impenetrable National Park, are done with fully habituated gorilla families.
 So, they’re used to human presence.

-3. There are rules and regulations to follow while on a gorilla trek in Uganda.
-For instance, maintaining a 7m distance from these gentle giants.
+- There are rules and regulations to follow while on a gorilla trek in Uganda.
+For instance, maintain a 7-distance distance from these gentle giants.

 Is Gorilla Trekking in Uganda Worth It? | Is Gorilla Trekking Worth the Money in Uganda?